 Begin your Christmas shopping with the cookies!
 In 2023, the second Saturday in December, beginning at 9 am, a beautiful display of holiday and delightful Scandinavian cookies will appear for sale by the pound at the West Denmark Parish Hall, 2492 170th Street, Luck.
 We plan to be back inside with cookies you choose yourself instead of the pre-packaged boxes necessitated by COVID.

 Come early for best variety.
 Our congregation’s bakers also provide cookies for the United Pioneer Home Christmas Tea and for our elderly.
 A Tasty Christmas Tradition!

 Part of West Denmark’s beloved Christmas tradition is the family Christmas program and the Juletre, or dancing around the Christmas tree.
 The program is intergenerational, consisting of Christmas carols, poems and songs by the Sunday School children, and an original skit often involving mischievous nisse – a staple of Danish folklore.
 The program ends with a reading of the nativity story.
 Then the chairs are put away and the lighted 15 foot tree is brought into the center of the room.
 One of the Happy Dane traditions is ring dancing around the Christmas Tree as carols are sung.
 Of course, coffee follows.

 A few days after Christmas West Denmark carolers bring Christmas carols to the windows and doorways of our elderly members and friends, the warm up at a member’s home.
 It’s a good way to close the year.

 Group tours and presentations of West Denmark Lutheran Church’s historical buildings and grounds offer an historical and insightful view of the lives of early immigrants.
-A guided tour of these grounds provides an opportunity to discover how the descendants of early settlers honor and sustain their traditional culture and history.
+A guided (or self-guided with available booklet, written by Kathy Wilson) tour of these grounds provides an opportunity to discover how the descendants of early settlers honor and sustain their traditional culture and history.